Appointment Setting Tips for 2026: 6 Proven B2B Strategies

 Reference Source: McKinsey & Company

 Relying on a single communication channel is a recipe for missed connections.
 Busy prospects have varying preferences – some respond to emails, others to phone calls or LinkedIn messages.
-In 2025, a true omnichannel outreach strategy is essential to maximize your chances of booking a meeting.
-This means coordinating email, phone, social media, and other channels in a unified cadence to reach prospects where they are most responsive.
+In 2026, a true omnichannel outreach strategy is essential to maximize your chances of booking a meeting.
+Whether you are working with appointment setting companies or in-house teams, coordinating email, phone, social media, and other channels in a unified cadence is critical.
+Many businesses combine telemarketing appointment setting with digital outreach for maximum impact.

 Why go omnichannel?
 Because it works.
 Research shows that B2B buyers interact across an average of 10 different channels during the purchasing journey (6).
 Buyers appreciate a seamless experience: they might read your email, then see your LinkedIn message as a follow-up, and finally take your call.
 Each touch reinforces the last.
 In contrast, sticking to one channel (say, blasting 5 emails in a row) can annoy prospects or leave engagement opportunities on the table.